busrasavas/AFanalysis/README.md

 # AFanalysis

-For a quick analysis of AlphaFold models using .pkl/.json and/or .pdb files.
+Here, you can use the provided python script for the analysis of AlphaFold models, including both local predictions that produce .pkl files and ColabFold predictions that produce .json files storing quality evaluation scores.

+With this script, you can only analyze one AlphaFold model at a time.

-	If only pkl/json file is provided, outputs:
+	If only pkl/json file is provided, this script outputs:
 	   - a json file containing plddt, pae, max_pae, ranking confidence, ptm and iptm scores (%s.json)
 	   - draws a PAE graph showing iptm and ptm values (%s_PAE.jpeg)
 	   - draws a pLDDT graph showing the plddt score for each residue (%s_Plddt.jpeg)

-	If only pdb file is provided, outputs:
+	If only pdb file is provided, this script outputs:
 	- a PyMOL-made figure showing the structure colored by chains (%s_cbc.png)
 	- a PyMOL-made figure showing the structure colored by AlphaFold coloring (%s_cbaf.png)

-	If both pkl/json and pdb files are provided, outputs:
+	If both pkl/json and pdb files are provided, this script outputs:
 	- All mentioned above and updated versions of PAE and pLDDT graphs showing the residue numbers of each monomers as lines.

 Usage: